Occupational Safety and Health Administration (OSHA), Labor.

 Affected Public: Business or other for-profits.

-Average Time per Response: Varies from one minute (.02 hour) for a controlling contractor to inform a steel erector to leave fall protection at the jobsite to three hours for controlling contractors to obtain approval from the project structural engineer of record before modifying anchor bolts.
+Average Time per Response: Varies from one minute (.02 hour) for a controlling contractor to inform a steel erector to leave fall protection at the jobsite to five hours for a project engineer to do research and analysis to provide approval for modifications to steel joists or joist girders.

 Because of security procedures, the use of regular mail may cause a significant delay in the receipt of comments.
 For information about security procedures concerning the delivery of materials by hand, express delivery, messenger, or courier service, please contact the OSHA Docket Office at (202) 693-2350, (TTY (877) 889-5627).